700g Javelins are changing!

 How can I get a new spec 700g javelin?

-All 700g javelins are available to order now - simply click the products below!
-Javelins will be dispatched in early 2025 once available from manufacturers.
+All 700g javelins are available to order now - simply click this link.

 Don't stress about getting a new javelin in time for April 2025 - order now and we'll send it as soon as they are available!